mxenabled/path-core/models/README.md

-# MDX Models
+# Models

-A jar that defines as MDX model POJOs along with serializers needed to use them in a Spring Boot micro service.
+A subproject that defines as MDX model POJOs along with serializers needed to use them in a Path application.

 See https://developer.mx.com/drafts/mdx/overview/